fcalheiros/mai/README.md

 ## Obtaining the API Key

-To use the Gemini 2.0 Flash API, you'll need a Google Cloud API key.
+To use the Gemini API, you'll need a Google Cloud API key.
 Follow these steps to obtain it:

 1. Go to the [Google Cloud Console](https://console.cloud.google.com/).
 2. Create a new project or select an existing one.